 1. Preparing the Mould.

-Decide on the bowl size you want to make, and then find an appropriate size for mould use.
-The bowl can be made of wood, ceramic, metal or plastic.
+Decide on the bowl size you want for your own paper mache bowl, and then find an appropriate size for the mould.
+The bowl can be made of wood, ceramic, metal, or plastic.
+For smaller bowls, you can use a balloon as a mould.

-It just needs to be firm; also, you want a standard bowl shape.
-If the bowl is lipped and has an unusual shape or undulating, it may be hard to remove the paper mache afterwards.
+The mould needs to be firm.
+You also want a standard bowl shape.
+If the bowl is lipped, has an unusual shape, or is undulating, it may be hard to remove the paper mache afterwards.

 Top tip: If making small bowls, you can use a balloon.

-Decide whether or not you are going to paper mache the inside or outside of the bowl.
-I have done paper mache both ways, and they both work as well as each other.
+Decide whether you will paper mache the inside or outside of your bowl.
+I have done paper mache both ways, and they both work well.

-For this particular craft, I paper mache the outside of the mould.
-First, I covered the bowl in cling film/plastic wrap.
-This is to stop the newspaper from sticking to the mould.
+For this DIY paper mache bowl, I paper-mached the outside of the mould.
+First, I covered the outside of the bowl with a layer of plastic wrap (cling wrap) to stop the newspaper from sticking to the bowl mould.

 2. What Adhesive To Use For Paper Mache

-To stick the newspaper layers to the mould, you can use various things as the adhesive.
+To stick the newspaper layers to the mould, you can use various things, such as paper mache paste.

 3. How to Paper Mache The Bowl

 Tear the newspaper into long strips, about 4cm wide and 12cm long.
 I used newspaper as it is a cheap, strong and absorbent paper, which makes it well-suited to paper mache.
-You can experiment with other papers for different effects.
+You can experiment with other papers such as paper towels for different effects.

 Cover one side of the newspaper strip in the diluted glue mixture and lay it across the top of the bowl.